Annelie Botes: Life and career

 She is the author of fifty short stories and novels published in magazines Huisgenoot, Sarie and Rooi Rose.
-She writes a regular column in Volksblad and Die Burger.
+She wrote a regular column in Volksblad and Die Burger.

 In November 2010, in an interview with the newspaper Rapport, she caused controversy by declaring that she did not like black people or understand them.
 Following the statements, the newspaper Die Burger decided to withdraw her column.
 She refused to retract her remarks and to condemn them.
 She added that it was "perhaps unfair" to put all black people in the same category.

+Botes died on 12 December 2024, at the age of 67.